ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Our Potential Users

-We create 3 personas representing our potential users in order to empathise with them:
+We then created 3 personas representing our potential users in order to empathise with them:
 - **James**: 61 year-old grandfather who doesn't have much use for digital technology in his daily life.
 - **Lucy**: 32 year-old girl with a full-on job, living with two uni mates.
 - **Wesley**: 23 years-old male, forever young at heart: no big long-term plans for life – he'll ride the waves as they come.